scu-zjz/IMDLBenCo/README.md

 - [2024/12/10] [Sparse-ViT](https://arxiv.org/pdf/2412.14598) [![Stars](https://img.shields.io/github/stars/scu-zjz/SparseViT?style=social)](https://github.com/scu-zjz/SparseViT), the very first solution of constructing the non-semantic feature extractor through a self-supervised manner in IML is proposed by us and accepted by AAAI 25!!!🎉🎉🎉
 - [2024/09/26] This paper, IMDL-BenCo, has been accepted as **Spotlight** to NeurIPS 2024 Track Datasets and Benchmarks!!! 🎉🎉🎉

-> [!WARNING]
-> **Existing bug**:
-> 1. The `Image-Acc` evaluator may not return an accurate value under the current version during multi-GPU inference.
-Please be careful with it!
-We are locating the exact issue.
-Details found in issue: https://github.com/scu-zjz/IMDLBenCo/issues/42.
-Thanks [@iamwangyabin](https://github.com/iamwangyabin) for reporting the issue.

 > [!IMPORTANT]
 > **Known Differences with original CAT-Net Protocol**
+>  1. We **Highly Recommend** everyone update IMDLBenCo to the latest version `v0.1.27` since we fixed a bug🐞 that may lead to inaccurate image-level metrics!!!
+For details, see [IMDLBenCo v0.1.27 Release Notes](https://github.com/scu-zjz/IMDLBenCo/releases/tag/v0.1.27).
->  1. The CAT-Protocol (implementation of default [balanced_dataset.py](https://github.com/scu-zjz/IMDLBenCo/blob/main/IMDLBenCo/statics/dataset_json/balanced_dataset.json)) used in the IMDLBenCo paper differ from the original [CAT-Net settings](https://github.com/mjkwon2021/CAT-Net/blob/main/Splicing/data/data_core.py).
+>  2. The CAT-Protocol (implementation of default [balanced_dataset.py](https://github.com/scu-zjz/IMDLBenCo/blob/main/IMDLBenCo/statics/dataset_json/balanced_dataset.json)) used in the IMDLBenCo paper differs from the original [CAT-Net settings](https://github.com/mjkwon2021/CAT-Net/blob/main/Splicing/data/data_core.py).
 Several real image datasets are omitted.
 Please pay special attention!
 For more details, please check issue [#65](https://github.com/scu-zjz/IMDLBenCo/issues/65#issuecomment-2604861981).

 ## Overview
 ☑️**Welcome to IMDL-BenCo, the first comprehensive IMDL benchmark and modular codebase.**
 - This codebase is under long-term maintenance and updating.
-New features, extra baseline/sota models, and bug fixes will be continuously involved.
+New features, extra baseline/SOTA models, and bug fixes will be continuously involved.
 You can find the corresponding plan here shortly.
 - This repo decomposes the IMDL framework into **standardized, reusable components and revises the model construction pipeline**, improving coding efficiency and customization flexibility.
 - This repo **fully implements or incorporates training code for state-of-the-art models** to establish a comprehensive IMDL benchmark.
 - Cite and star if you feel helpful.
 This will encourage us a lot 🥰.